-Query Loops is one of WordPress' latest blocks.
-This block allows you to create a loop of posts, so that whatever design you create for one post will be applied to the other posts inside the loop.
+Native Query Loop is one of WordPress' latest blocks.
+This block allows you to create a loop of posts so that whatever design you create for one post will be applied to the other posts inside the loop.

 With Stackable version 3, you can put our blocks inside the Query Loop block and use Dynamic Content to display the latest posts.

 - Select which view you want to use

 - In this example, we will use the Grid view

 - You have the option to rebuild your block from scratch, or use our pre-made blocks

 In this example, we will add the Stackable Card block